philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 All of these examples are from a talk Doug gave, and you can find similar examples in his [talks, available on YouTube](https://www.youtube.com/results?search_query=douglas+hubbard).

 Risk management research is best suited to environments that function like closed systems, where you are able to control and measure almost every aspect of the system.
 Big business enterprises are not closed systems, but they try to function like they are.
-There's a famous saying (from Drucker, I think?): "what can't be measured can't be managed".
+There's a famous saying (attributed to Peter Drucker, I think?): "what can't be measured can't be managed".
 This expresses the underlying anxiety about _control_ that's often omnipresent in so many modern organizations, and this desire for control pushes the system's organization and function closer to that of a closed system.

 Here's a quick summary of the method that Douglas Hubbard recommends for risk management research: